- What makes social media successful? You might be surprised to know that there are only three key things you need to do.

 - That being said, you need to ensure that you nail the execution and commit to investing fully in the three key areas.

 - Keep reading to learn about how to create quality content, be consist with it and give back to your community to drive success.

-The most amusing thing about working in social media is that many of the things you learn is pretty much real life common sense - it's just doing the work that's the barrier most people need to break through to experience success from social media.
-If I were to tell you that you only need to do three things to be successful in social media, would you believe me?
-Well hear me out - the three key concepts that you need to stick to is:
+The most amusing thing about working in social media is that many of the things you learn are pretty much real-life common sense - it's just doing the work that is the barrier most people need to break through to experience social media success.

 - Consistency of content

 - Giving back to your community

 Sounds simple, doesn't it?
 It really isn't rocket science, but the challenge is in the execution.
 You have to be extremely disciplined to actually make sure all three criteria are met.

 1. Good quality and engaging content